renatomaia/coutil/doc/manual.md

 the new process's executable image receives no arguments.

 - `environment`:
-table mapping environment variable names to the values they must assume for the new process.
+a packed environment created by [`system.packenv`](#systempackenv-vars), or a table mapping environment variable names to the values they must assume for the new process.
+In the latter case,
+a packed environment is implicitly created from the table.
 If this field is provided,
 only the variables defined will be available for the new process.